markanator/node-api-challenge/README.md

 ## Commits

 Commit your code regularly and use descriptive messages.
 This helps both you (in case you ever need to return to old code) and your Team Lead.

-## Interview Questions

-Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
-   NodeJS lets developers us JS to write
-2. Understand and explain the use of Middleware?
-3. The basic principles of the REST architectural style.
-4. Understand and explain the use of Express Routers.
-5. Describe tooling used to manually test the correctness of an API.

-You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.

 ## Minimum Viable Product